vrabaud/workshop_2012/lbpr.rst

-ADD NOTES FOR SMARTPHONE analigy, give people the capability to implement their passion
+.. note:: ADD NOTES FOR SMARTPHONE analigy, give people the capability to implement their passion